Chart Color Schemes

 Newtown has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified one major project expected to influence the region: Emerald Hill Estate Brassall.
-Notable projects include Ipswich Hospital Expansion Stage 2, Ipswich Better Bus Network, and Ipswich Smart City Program.
-Relevant projects are listed below.
+AreaSearch identified one major project likely affecting the region: Emerald Hill Estate Brassall, Ipswich Hospital Expansion Stage 2, Ipswich Better Bus Network, and Ipswich Smart City Program are key initiatives, with the following projects being particularly relevant.

 Professional plan users can use the search below to filter and access additional projects.